vuejs/eslint-plugin-vue/docs/rules/no-invalid-model-keys.md

 ## :book: Rule Details

-This rule is aimed at preventing invalid keys in model property.
+This rule is aimed at preventing invalid keys in model option.

 <eslint-code-block :rules="{'vue/no-invalid-model-keys': ['error']}">
 ```vue